 An incompatible iOS version, loose connections, jailbroken device, lack of free storage, or any other related issue.

-Most of the users take the assistance of iTunes (and an IPSW file) to downgrade iOS 13.6 beta.
+Most of the users take the assistance of iTunes (and an IPSW file) to downgrade iOS 14.
 Though, if there is a problem with the file, your device, or iTunes, then the process might not work.

-An unsupported version of iTunes, corrupt IPSW file or a conflict with the device itself can result in this error.
+An unsupported version of iTunes, corrupt IPSW file, or conflict with the device itself can result in this error.